135 results found

 The anisotropic deformation behaviour of the 3rd generation aluminium-lithium (Al-Li) alloys can significantly affect the accuracy of prediction and fabrication, especially for fabricating complex shaped components.
 To address this challenge and shed light on improving the prediction accuracy with the existence of material anisotropy, this study systemically investigated the anisotropic behaviour during deformation and creep-ageing, and proposed a comprehensive anisotropic material model and its implementation method in the numerical simulation, which was verified with four-point bending creep age forming (CAF) tests.
 The anisotropic behaviours of the material including yielding, hardening, and creep deformation were investigated with uniaxial tensile and creep-ageing tests adopting specimens cutting along 0°, 15°, 30°, 45°, 70° and 90° to the rolling direction.
 The yield strengths varied in the range of 378 to 456 MPa for different directions, with the highest and lowest values appearing at 0° and 70°.
 The creep deformation also showed strong anisotropic behaviour and the accumulated creep strain for 90° (0.52%) was four times larger than the value for 0° (0.11%) under 415 MPa at 143 °C for 5 h An anisotropic material model was established based on the modified non-associated quadratic Hill48 yield function and can adequately capture the observed anisotropic behaviour.
 An implementation strategy using the bisection method with the map returning scheme was proposed for incorporating the proposed model in numerical simulation.
 A good agreement was achieved between the predicted and experimental results for four-point bending CAF tests, demonstrating the validity of the proposed anisotropic material model and the implementation method.

-Zhang Z, Tong C, Zhou W, et al., 2023, Investigation of the mechanisms on the abnormal features observed in thermal-mechanical testing of AA6061 under extrusion conditions, Materials Science and Engineering: A, Vol: 884, ISSN: 0921-5093
+Zhang Z, Tong C, Zhou W, et al., 2023, Investigation of the mechanisms on the abnormal features observed in thermal-mechanical testing of AA6061 under extrusion conditions, Materials Science and Engineering A: Structural Materials: Properties, Microstructure and Processing, Vol: 884, ISSN: 0921-5093

 Hot extrusion is the most common forming technology for aluminium alloy AA6061 due to its good extrudability, and thus it is important to study its high-temperature deformation characteristics.
 In this study, three abnormal features are observed in thermal-mechanical testing under extrusion conditions of AA6061 specimens from one billet: 1) Two types of specimens with grey-coloured surface or silver-coloured surface appear after solution heat treatment (SHT); 2) The silver-coloured specimens show orange peel surface after hot compression tests; 3) The silver-coloured specimens have lower flow stresses than the grey-coloured specimens.
 This paper investigates the mechanisms behind the above abnormal features.
 A laser scanning confocal microscope is employed to examine the surface roughening, and electron back scatter diffraction is used to characterise microstructural changes.
 It is found that the main causes of the above behaviour are due to different initial grain morphologies and the evolution of dislocation density after SHT.
 The silver-coloured specimens initially have smaller columnar grains which undergo recrystallisation and extensive growth during SHT, and the dislocation density decreases significantly, leading to orange peel defect and low flow stress during compression tests, respectively.
 The grey-coloured specimens have larger columnar grains.
 After SHT, some grains undergo recrystallisation, but others still maintain the shape of the large columnar grains, and the dislocation density does not change significantly, resulting in surface oxidation with smooth surface after thermal-mechanical testing and 10–25 MPa (30–50%) higher flow stress compared to the silver-coloured specimens in compression tests.